-Blood dendritic cell antigen 2 ("BDCA2") is a molecule specifically expressed on plasmacytoid dendritic cells ("pDCs"), a class of immune cells which, while found in relatively small numbers in healthy patients, are enriched in patients with a variety of inflammatory diseases, that is critical to the regulation of toll-like receptor signaling and interferon secretion. pDCs are a key upstream node in the inflammatory cascade that serve as a bridge between innate and adaptive immunity.
+Blood dendritic cell antigen 2 ("BDCA2") is a molecule specifically expressed on plasmacytoid dendritic cells ("pDCs"), a class of immune cells which, while found in relatively small numbers in healthy individuals, are enriched in patients with a variety of inflammatory diseases, that is critical to the regulation of toll-like receptor signaling and interferon secretion. pDCs are a key upstream node in the inflammatory cascade that serve as a bridge between innate and adaptive immunity.
 They have been shown to be prolific secretors of type I interferons, which drive activation of a variety of downstream cell types including T cells and monocytes.
 Together with their ability to present antigens to the adaptive immune system, this creates a pro-inflammatory environment for the establishment and perpetuation of autoimmune pathology.
 BDCA2 has been implicated in the pathophysiology of systemic lupus erythematosus ("SLE"), where there exists mechanistic clinical proof of concept for pDC modulation.
 ANB101 is a BDCA2 modulator antibody that targets pDCs and potently inhibits interferon secretion and modulates antigen presentation for the treatment of autoimmune and inflammatory diseases.
-We anticipate submitting an IND for a Phase 1 clinical trial with ANB101 in the fourth quarter of 2024.
+We submitted an IND application and plan to initiate enrollment for a Phase 1 clinical trial in the first quarter of 2025.